J. Thomas Heistand: Priest

 In 1922, Heistand was ordained deacon and priest by Bishop James Henry Darlington of Harrisburg.
 He served as rector of Ascension Church in Kulpmont, Pennsylvania.
 Later he became chaplain at Bucknell University and then vicar of Christ Church in Milton, Pennsylvania.
 Later he served as rector of St Paul's Church in Bloomsburg, Pennsylvania.
 In May 1934 he was appointed Dean of St Stephen's Cathedral in Harrisburg, Pennsylvania.

 Bishop

 Heistand was elected Coadjutor Bishop of Harrisburg on May 25, 1943, during the 39th General Convention after the third ballot.
-He was consecrated on September 15, 1943, by Presiding Bishop Tucker in St Stephen's Cathedral.
+He was consecrated on September 15, 1943, with Presiding Bishop Tucker as chief consecrator in St Stephen's Cathedral.
 He succeeded as diocesan bishop of Harrisburg on October 4, 1943, upon the resignation of Bishop Wyatt-Brown.
 His episcopacy is remembered for his work in raising clergy salaries and living conditions while encouraging congregations to meet their financial responsibilities.
 He was also influential in creating four new congregations while five other acquired the right to have a full-time priest.
 Heistand retired in 1966.
 He died on November 8, 1979, in Harrisburg, Pennsylvania after a long illness.